Superman: Great Kandor! Batman, your space helmet doesn't cover your head! How can you—?

 - Subverted in Vanguard, Spitfire attempts to fly to Pendragon's rescue but, not realising how strong his powers have become, ends up in outer space where he almost asphyxiates before blasting himself back to Earth.

-- Hadriex apparently can breath and talk in space like it ain't nothing.
+- Hadriex apparently can breathe and talk in space like it ain't nothing.
 As seen in this video.

 - It turns out that Tennyo from the Whateley Universe can fly through space, because she just doesn't need to breathe.
 Or other stuff.
 And, based on her DNA, she's not anything close to human.